TrueGlimGrold/Remind_Web/README.md

 * I want to make it so that various people can log onto the app with seperate usernames.
 I will use this using firestore database working with Django.
 * I want to make this app communicate with an android application using a database.
 * I want to make it so that people can push a button beside the checklist items, that allows them to schedule a time they will complete the item.
 Then I want them to be able to scroll through, and navigate the schedule.
+* I want to apply textures to my background-border, as well as most of the div elements.